w13rny/jira_version_chart/README.md

 This app creates simple web page that shows basic stats for components in your Jira project.

 All you must do is provide Jira data (URL, user name & API token) and JQL query for all issues you want to analyse.

 ## Installation

+### Python version

+This app was should work with `Python 3` interpreters.
+If you run into compatibility issues, try to use exact version `Python 3.8.2`.

 ### Quick way

-Just clone this repository and install with pip:
+Just clone this repository and install Python dependencies with `pip`:

 ```
 git clone https://github.com/w13rny/jira_version_chart.git
 pip install -r requirements.txt
 ```

-### Reccomended way
+### Recommended way

 Use `virtualenv` to create isolated Python environment for this app.